DoNCCong/TakeDataVS_By_Python/README.md

 - I use python 3.9.8, you can test the code with the above vertion (Note: The code can run chromedrive.exe, but I don't think need it, because it has some error.)

+- The tool is created by education, don't use with the bad target